i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 ## Pipeline parameters

 I changed:
-- --max_memory 90GB to make sure the pipeline leaves 5 GB for Ubuntu to run properly (apparently, [Linux needs far less RAM than Windows](https://raspberrytips.com/how-much-ram-for-ubuntu/) - I know this being news to me probably makes the Linux pros smile)
+- --max_memory 90GB to make sure the pipeline leaves 5 GB for Ubuntu to run properly (apparently, [Linux needs far less RAM than Windows](https://raspberrytips.com/how-much-ram-for-ubuntu/) - I know this being news to me probably makes the Linux pros smile and go "aww!" :) )
-- to cap Nextflow resource usage overall and be on the safe side, I followed the instructions from the [rnasplice parameters page](https://nf-co.re/rnasplice/1.0.4/docs/usage/#running-the-pipeline) and added to my .bashrc `NXF_OPTS='-Xms1g -Xmx4g'`
+- to cap Nextflow resource usage overall and be on the safe side, I followed the instructions from the [rnasplice parameters page](https://nf-co.re/rnasplice/1.0.4/docs/usage/#running-the-pipeline) and added to my .bashrc file: `NXF_OPTS='-Xms1g -Xmx4g'
+- `--save_reference true`  saves anything the pipeline downloads by itself, e.g. STAR indices, so that they can be re-used in further runs
+-
 ```bash
 sudo nextflow run nf-core/rnasplice -r 1.0.4 \
 --max_cpus 6 \